PetSmart: Founding and expansion 1986–1993

-In the early 1980s, Jim and Janice Dougherty conceived the idea of a chain of discount pet-food warehouses, and, with the initial financial backing of Phillips-Van Heusen Corporation, incorporated under the name Pacific Coast Distributing in 1986.
-In 1987 they opened their first two superstores, in the Phoenix, Arizona area, under the name PetFood Warehouse, offering pet food in large quantities for low prices, a new concept at the time.
+PetSmart is originally started as Pet Food Warehouse in 1986.
+The initial two stores opened their doors in 1987 in Phoenix.
+Jim and Janice Dougherty conceived the idea of a chain of discount pet-food warehouses, and, with the initial financial backing of Phillips-Van Heusen Corporation, incorporated under the name Pacific Coast Distributing in 1986.
+In 1987 they opened their first two superstores, in the Phoenix, Arizona, area, under the name PetFood Warehouse, offering pet food in large quantities for low prices, a new concept at the time.
 The stores welcomed customers and their pets, which was a first for the retail industry.
 In 1988 they opened five additional stores in Arizona, Colorado, and Texas, and PetFood Warehouse stores began working with local animal welfare groups to hold fundraising and pet adoption events.

 By 1989 PetSmart (name changed from Petfood Warehouse in 1988) continued to grow and began the search for new investors.
 The company also hired retail veteran Samuel J. Parker as president and CEO.
 Jim Dougherty retired from PetSmart in January, 1991; thereafter he was retained on a consulting basis with the company.
 Janice Dougherty retired in 1992.
 Under Parker's direction, that year the company added pet grooming services in some stores, and departments for birds, fish, and small pets were added.
 In 1990 mobile vet clinics were brought to stores to administer vaccinations.
 Parker also redesigned stores to be more inviting, covering cement floors with tiles, widening and brightening aisles, and adding pet accessories and supplies.

 Parker also led expansion into new markets in the southwest and California, and in 1992 PETsMART opened its 50th store and registered a profit for the first time.
 In-house grooming centers, veterinary clinics, and pet adoption centers began to be included in stores to create one-stop pet stores for services and supplies, and in 1992 PETsMART introduced its own private-label premium and value brands of cat and dog foods.
 In-store obedience training was offered.
 In 1993 Parker was elected Chairman of the company in addition to being President and CEO.